oyranos-cms/oyranos-cms.github.io/wiki/ICC_Profiles_in_X_Specification_0.4.md

 The atom with name \_ICC\_PROFILE\_SETUP should be set by the configuring service.
-The content of this atom should contain the actual service PID and time() value.
+The content of this atom should contain the actual service PID and XRRTimes value.
 The string value should be:
-“pid:time”, e.g. “293:1231432919”.
+“pid:servertime”, e.g. “293:7148917”.
 The atom should be stored as ascii text of type
 <span class="type">XA\_CARDINAL</span> with 8-bit elements.

-**(How does a client know that a configuration is invalid? output count? regular check every 10 seconds?)**
+`How does a client know that a configuration is invalid? regular check every 10 seconds?`

 References
 ----------